sorbet/sorbet.run/docs/talks/RubyKaigi2019/index.md

 ## Ruby at Stripe

 - Ruby is the primary programming language

-  - No Rails
+  - Enforced subset of Ruby (Rubocop!)
-  - Enforced subset of Ruby
+  - Not using Rails

 - Most product code is in a monorepo (intentionally!)

   - ~10 macroservices with a few microservices
   - New code mostly goes into an existing service

 Note: